Best CD players for 2021

 If there were just one "best" CD player, that's all we'd sell.
 I think it's more useful and accurate to pick the best player for a specific use case or budget.
 There are plenty of great players out there, but I'll explain what criteria I used to make each of the following picks so you can see if they make sense for your situation.

-There are a number of strong contenders that cost under $300, but my pick is the Yamaha CD-S300.
-I trust Yamaha to make a high-quality product at any price point.
+There are a number of strong contenders that cost under $400, but my pick is the Cambridge Audio AXC35.
+I trust Cambridge to make a high-quality product at any price point.

-The CD-S300 is versatile enough to play your CDs, CD-Rs and CD-RWs, plus MP3 & WMA CDs.
-And the built-in Burr-Brown 24-bit/192kHz digital to analog converter makes music sound excellent.
+The AXC35 can play your CDs, CD-Rs and CD-RWs.
+And the built-in high-performance Wolfson digital to analog converter is a real difference-maker at this price point.
 The 2-year warranty gives me a little added peace of mind, too.

 Best audiophile player — Denon Anniversary Edition DCD-A110